 Every single religion did not start immediately as a religion.
 They all started as a group of people.
 Even in modern society, this is true.
 There is always that one person who has the charisma to lead, to organize and to use his idea to form a group or infuse his idea into an existing group.
 More often than not, the intention is always towards a lofty goal to better the community morally and spiritually.
 Founders of religions used philosophy and moral values as foundations of their teachings.
 They used the exemplary lives of past leaders or community members who led heroic lives and sacrificed it for the betterment of others, or of those who struggled through life and found atonement for peace and tranquility in their lives.
 These individuals, combined with philosophy and the teaching of moral values became the foundation of religions.

 Religion grew on the desperation of humanity instead of its prosperity.
 Seldom would you read in the books of religions the teachings on how to be prosperous.
 Rarely is there anything about being pro-active.
 The focus is not on teaching the children the values of universal stewardship.
 Rather, the target of religions is on their organizational growth, the preparation of humanity’s salvation from damnation and the repentance and the forgiveness of sins.

 “God is not about the eternal damnation or punishment in hell, and neither is he about the eternal reward of heaven.
 He is about accountability in terms of privileges.
 God is about serenity and love and the everlasting opportunity to belong and be “more”.
-God simply wants us to live our eternal life (corporeal and spiritual), to love, to share, to prosper and to be happy.”
+God simply wants us to live our eternal life (corporeal and spiritual), to respect, to share, to love, to prosper and to be happy.”